 I can vividly see all of the incredible Pyrex dishes in our kitchen that we used for ingredients and storage.
 Pyrex has been a mainstay in my family’s kitchens for decades.
 Whether we moved or visited other family in various states, I could always count on seeing Pyrex in the cabinets or on the counters being put to incredible use.

 I definitely depended on their new Love Limited edition decorated storage collection for baking holiday gifts with my mom this year (you can shop the new collection HERE with a wonderful discount code: PYREXLOVE20).
-We decided to bake a pound cake together because that’s what we do best.
+We decided to bake an orange pound cake together because that’s what we do best.

 Because I love classic winter flavors, this Cranberry Orange Pound Cake recipe was perfect for sharing with others as a gift truly from our hearts.
 The flavors are perfect for the season.
 The tartness of the cranberries is perfectly offset by the citrus and sweetness of the orange flavor.

 I’m so grateful for products like Pyrex that preserve our heritage and family recipes in a way that I can truly count on.
 Through the years and through all of my memories, it has always been there and continues to be there for making new holiday memories each year.

 If you want more great holiday cakes like this cranberry orange pound cake, you’ll love my sour cream pound cake or my lemon pound cake or even my amazing chocolate pound cake or cream cheese pound cake.
 Want more wonderful pound cake recipes, click HERE

 Cranberry Orange Pound Cake - a deliciously moist, flavorful and perfect winter pound cake which is a dream to make all season long.
 It's one the best holiday cakes you'll ever bake!

 - 3 cups cake flour plus 2 tablespoons sifted, separated

 - 1 cup sour cream room temperature